r4bbitjs/r4bbitjs-website/docs/getting-started.md

 # Getting Started

-**r4bbitjs** is the simplest and most efficient way of using **RabbitMQ**, In just a few lines of code you can make your RabbitMQ servers listen for messages and your RabbitMQ client to send messages.
+**r4bbitjs** is the simplest and most efficient way of using **RabbitMQ**, In just a few lines of code, you can make your RabbitMQ servers listen for messages and your RabbitMQ client to send messages.

 ## Installation

-Installing r4bbitjs is quite straight forward.
+Installing r4bbitjs is quite straightforward.

 ```bash
 npm install r4bbitjs
 ```

 <div class="alert alert--info" role="alert">
-  r4bbitjs has first-class support for <strong>TypeScript</strong>, you can take a look at the api reference for types
+  r4bbitjs has first-class support for <strong>TypeScript</strong>; you can take a look at the API reference for types
 </div>

 ## Setting Up The Server

-In order to receive a message first we must have a server listening for it.
-In r4bbitjs creating a server is super easy.
+To receive a message, first, we must have a server listening to it.
+In r4bbitjs, creating a server is super easy.

 ```ts
 import { getServer } from "@r4bbit/r4bbit";